-To estimate the density of wildlife populations, from April 2005 to July 2006, we carried out a series of bi-monthly surveys of large birds (several cracid species, toucans, and the grey-winged trumpeter), and medium-sized and large mammals (>1 kg).
-Surveys were performed using distance sampling techniques along six line transects (2 km each) in each of the three sampling sites (Buckland et al., 2001).
+To estimate the density of wildlife populations, from April 2005 to July 2006 we carried out a series of bi-monthly surveys of large birds (several cracid species, toucans, and the grey-winged trumpeter), and medium-sized and large mammals (> 1 kg).
+Surveys were performed using distance sampling techniques along six line transects (2 km each) in each of the three sampling sites (Buckland, Anderson, Burnham et al., 2001).
 Each transect originated and continued perpendicularly from the roads (Taracoa and Yasuní Research Station) or from the river (Control site).

-Each transect was surveyed during the morning (06:00-08:00 h) and evening (18:00-20:00 h) during eight time periods, by teams of three people walking slowly (~1 km h-1)

-and recording direct wildlife observations.
+Each transect was surveyed during the morning (06:00 - 08:00 hrs) and evening (18:00 - 20:00 hrs)hrs) during eight time periods, by teams of three people walking slowly (~ 1 km/hr) and recording direct wildlife observations.
 To avoid violating the assumption of certain detection near or close the transect line, observers paid particular attention to these areas, especially for birds and primates potentially hidden by thick foliage.
 To standardize efforts, surveys were not conducted during rainy days (Peres, 1999).
 For each observation, we recorded the species, number of individuals in the group, as well as sighting radial distance and angle to the center of the group (attempts were made to obtain these measurements accurately before any responsive movement occurred to avoid biased estimates of density and abundance).
-The analysis was conducted using Distance 5.0 Beta 3 (Thomas et al., 2010).
+If the species occurred in groups, the perpendicular distance to the center of the group was recorded.
+The analysis was conducted using Distance 5.0 Beta 3 (Thomas, Buckland, Rexstad et al., 2010).
 Population densities were derived by applying uniform and half-normal key functions, and cosine or simple polynomial adjustment terms as needed.
-Because of low encounter rates for most species, data were pooled over the eight time periods according to taxonomic ranks (order) to fit detection functions (with further pooling across orders for some of the bird species).
+Due to low encounter rates for most species, data were pooled over the eight time periods according to taxonomic ranks (Order) to fit detection functions (with further pooling across Orders for some of the bird species).
 Goodness of fit tests were used to identify violations of assumptions.
-Akaike's information criterion was used in model selection, with particular attention paid to model fit at distances near zero because the fit of the shoulder near zero is most important for robust estimation (Buckland et al., 2001).
+Akaike's Information Criterion (AIC) was used in model selection, with particular attention paid to model fit at distances near zero since the fit of the shoulder near zero is most important for robust estimation (Buckland, Anderson, Burnham et al., 2001).
 Encounter rate was estimated separately for each site by species, but pooled over time.
 A Poisson distribution was assumed to estimate the variance in encounter rate.
-Group size was estimated separately for each species pooled over time and sites, unless analysis of variance indicated that group size varied significantly by site, in which case site-specific estimates were used.
+Group size was estimated separately for each species pooled over time and sites, unless ANOVA indicated that group size varied significantly by site, in which case site-specific estimates were used.
 Average group size was used, unless the test for size bias at the 10% level of significance (determined by means of a regression of the natural logarithm of group size against distance from the transect line) indicated that expected group size was more appropriate.
 Density of groups and of individuals by species for each of the three sites was estimated.
 Biomass for each species was calculated using average density estimates derived from our surveys, which were multiplied by the mean body weight reported in the literature for each species (Emmons, 1999).